renloqdevs/roblox-group-ranker/README.md

 # Roblox Group Ranking Bot

 A self-hosted API for automating Roblox group ranking operations.
 Deploy for free on Railway and integrate with your games, Discord bots, or custom applications.
+Includes a desktop console UI for easy management.

 ## Quick Start